 While age is one factor in the frequency of your eye exams, there are exceptions to this.
 For individuals who already wear contacts or glasses, they should schedule an appointment more frequently.
 If you have a family history that may make you more prone to certain diseases or issues, increasing the number of appointments is a good idea.
 Finally, if you are diagnosed with a disease, like diabetes, or you take medications that may affect your vision, it is a good idea to talk with your eye doctor.

 When you schedule your appointment, it is important to bring your current prescription lens.
 This can help your eye doctor evaluate your vision in your current prescription and see if it is necessary to make any changes.
 You can also have your glasses inspected to ensure that all of the joints are tight and if there are any repairs or adjustments that should be made.

 You may also want to bring a pair of sunglasses with you.
 If your eyes are dilated during your exam, it can make them very sensitive to light.
 While our staff has temporary sunglasses that you can wear if you don’t have yours, many patients prefer their own eyewear.

 If it’s time for you to schedule your general eye exam, or if you just aren’t sure, call our offices today.
-Our expert staff can review your history and let you know if it’s a good time to come in.
+Our expert staff in Walla Walla, WA can review your history and let you know if it’s a good time to come in.
 Of course, if you notice changes or are having any issues, we can make sure to get your problems solved and keep your eyes healthy.